evfer/weather-app/README.md

 # weather-app
-Simple weather app that shows weather for any city entered .
+Simple weather app that shows weather for any city entered.